 Trinity Law Association

 Trinity is privileged to enjoy a large and active body of law alumni, joined together in the Trinity Law Association (TLA).
 The TLA counts amongst its number many distinguished lawyers, including The Rt Hon.
 The Lord Walker of Gestingthorpe PC (Law Lord 2002-2009 and Justice of the Supreme Court 2009-2013) and The Rt Hon.
-The Lord Carnwath of Notting Hill (Justice of the Supreme Court since 2012).
+The Lord Carnwath of Notting Hill (Justice of the Supreme Court 2012-2020).
 The TLA ensures that former students remain connected with the College and holds regular events to foster links between current students and the practising legal world.
 One of its most exciting and successful initiatives is the TLA Mentoring Scheme, which provides an opportunity for current law students and recent graduates to be paired with suitable members of the TLA who can act as mentors for the year.

 Careers in Law